nashysolutions/webauthn-swift-models/README.md

 # WebAuthn Models

 This repository contains the public interface files from the [WebAuthn Swift](https://github.com/swift-server/webauthn-swift) project, designed to facilitate the integration and use of WebAuthn in Swift applications.
-It aims to provide developers with quick access to the interfaces needed for implementing web authentication standards in their Swift projects.
+It aims to provide developers with quick access to the interfaces needed for implementing web authentication standards in their iOS projects.
 The files are based on the original `webauthn-swift` project, with modifications to suit specific integration requirements or to provide enhanced accessibility.

 ## License